cloudetm/microservices/11-vagrant/01-books/01-pro-vagrant/01-get-started/README.md

 ## Common commands

 - $ vagrant up <- turn the environment on
-- $ vagrant halt <- turn the environment off
+- $ vagrant halt
-- $ vagrant destroy
+- $ vagrant destroy <- stop the application